thevsstech/react-native-toast/README.md

 ```
-then you can  show toast any where in your app
+then you can  show toast any where in your app, see [Configuration](#configuration) section to see available parameters you can pass into `show` function

 `````js